vijay03/cs380d-s21/README.md

 <p>There will be two big projects in the course.
 Students will work in
   groups of 2--4 for both projects.</p>

 <p>The first project will involve building Raft, a replicated state machine protocol.
-More details can be found [here](https://github.com/vijay03/cs380d-s21/blob/master/project1/CS380D_P1.pdf).</p>
+More details can be found <a href="https://github.com/vijay03/cs380d-s21/blob/master/project1/CS380D_P1.pdf">here</a>. </p>

 <p>The second project is an open-ended research project.
 The team will